vuejs/vitepress/docs/en/guide/custom-theme.md

 </template>
 ```

 Consult the [Runtime API Reference](../reference/runtime-api) for everything available in theme components.
-In addition, you can leverage [Build-Time Data Loading](./data-loading) to generate data-driven layout - for example, a page that lists all blog posts in the current project.
+In addition, you can leverage [Build-Time Data Loading](./data-loading) to generate a data-driven layout - for example, a page that lists all blog posts in the current project.

 ## Distributing a Custom Theme